heitorPB/heitorPB.github.io/me.md

 <img src="assets/imgs/me.jpg" class="float-right img-fluid" alt="me with Shiva :D" style="width:60%; margin:1rem; min-width:11rem">
 He has a Bachelor in Physics (2017) by the [University of São Paulo](https://usp.br), Brazil.
-Currently, he is a MSc student at [Institute of Physics of São Carlos](https://ifsc.usp.br/), in the same university, where studies RF electronics for NMR.
+Currently, he is a MSc student at [Institute of Physics of São Carlos](https://ifsc.usp.br/), in the same university, and is a Python Developer at [Itera](http://itera.com.br/).
 Previous research
 include:
 - _Geometric and Image Processing for Body Evaluation_ (2011 - 2012);
 - _Numerical Simulations for Magnetic Resonance Imaging_ (2013 - 2015);